A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2008a) Seth Zimmerman and Chungwu Ho , On infinitely nested radicals. \emph{Mathematics Magazine} \textbf{81}, no. 1, 3--15.
-MR2380054. { Cited in \textsc{Efthimiou 2012} , \textsc{Efthimiou 2013} , \textsc{Mukherjee 2013} , \textsc{Senadheera 2013} , \textsc{Garc\'{i}a-Caballero, Mo-reno, and Prophet 2014b} {Garc\'{i}a-Caballero, Esther M.} {Moreno, Samuel G\'{o}mez} , \textsc{Lynd 2014} , \textsc{Lesher and Lynd 2016} , and \textsc{Vellucci and Bersani 2016c} .} The authors write: ``[I]s it possible to write any arbitrary integer, rational number, or indeed $\pi$ or $e$ as the limit of some sequence of nested radicals?
+The authors write: ``[I]s it possible to write any arbitrary integer, rational number, or indeed $\pi$ or $e$ as the limit of some sequence of nested radicals?
 And if an integer $k$ is such a limit, how many different sequences of radicals will converge to $k$?
 Although there seems to be some revived interest in this topic$\,\ldots\,$previous research has not considered these questions$\ldots$ In this paper we will make a systematic study of nested radicals , answering many such questions and suggesting further lines of research for the interested reader."
 Eight references are cited.